An Introduction to Your Sleep Score

 Below are some tips for how to improve your Sleep Score.
 Test out a few, or all of them—the choice is yours.
 You can even add a tag for several of the options listed and observe how your sleep data may change via trends.

-5. Avoid caffeine consumption past 2pm.
-Even some decaffeined versions of beverages that naturally contain caffeine (e.g. decaf coffee or decaf green tea) still have slight traces of caffeine, so you may want to consider limiting your consumption of these in the later evening hours as well.
+- Avoid caffeine consumption past 2pm.
+Even some decaffeinated versions of beverages that naturally contain caffeine (e.g. decaf coffee or decaf green tea) still have slight traces of caffeine, so you may want to consider limiting your consumption of these in the later evening hours as well.

-6. Create a nighttime routine that helps you relax and unwind before getting into bed, such as taking a hot shower/bath, reading a book, doing some light yoga, stretching, or practicing mindfulness with Moment .
-This will permit your body and mind to adapt a sleep ritual of sorts, allowing you to enter a 'powering down' mode prior to hitting your pillow.
+- Create a nighttime routine that helps you relax and unwind before getting into bed, such as taking a hot shower/bath, reading a book, doing some light yoga, stretching, or practicing mindfulness.
+This will permit your body and mind to adapt a sleep ritual of sorts, allowing you to enter a "powering down" mode prior to hitting your pillow.

-8. Cool down your sleep enviornment.
+- Cool down your sleep environment.
 The optimal temperature for sleep has been noted to fall around 67°F / 18°C. Your body needs to slightly drop its core temperature by around 2-3°F / 1°C in order to initiate sleep, and keep you at rest throughout the night.
-Ironcially, you can accelerate this process by taking a warm bath or shower in the hour or two before bed.
+You can accelerate this process by taking a warm bath or shower in the hour or two before bed.
 This will naturally draw blood from your core to the surface of your skin, allowing for heat from the body to be evacuated.

 For more information on your Sleep Score, please visit The Pulse.